 U.S. Neighborhoods Database

-We're proud to offer a simple, accurate and up-to-date database of United States neighborhoods.
-We've built it from the ground up using authoritative sources such local GIS departments, the U.S. Geological Survey, the U.S. Census Bureau, and original web research.
+We're proud to offer a simple, accurate, and up-to-date database of United States neighborhoods.
+We've built it from the ground up using authoritative sources such as local GIS departments, the U.S. Geological Survey, the U.S. Census Bureau, and original web research.

 • Useful fields: From latitude and longitude to timezone.